Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 **NOTE** While working with vslbase, we changed three files to convert it to vslbase (runner, main,vslnet) All three files we have uploaded in the directory, so while working with runtime, you need to change the three while to run your code with vslbase

-Each model was trained using two different feature extractors:
+Each model was trained using two different features:
 - **Omnivore features** (official Ego4D pre-extracted)
 - **EgoVLP features**